Current fluctuations in a semi-infinite line: Perturbation solution for the Symmetric Simple Exclusion Process

 \section{Perturbation solution for the Symmetric Simple Exclusion Process}

 The variational problem \eref{cgf_min_action} for SSEP is hard to solve explicitly.
 Corresponding variational problem on the infinite line \cite{derrida_current_2009} has been recently solved \cite{mallick2022exact} using a remarkable connection to an integrable model.
-While the difference between the two variational problems is only in the spatial boundary condition, this small difference makes the semi-infinite geometry hard to solve at present.
+While the difference between the variational problems for the infinite and semi-infinite geometry is only in the spatial boundary condition, the later is hard to solve at present.

 In this article, we use a straightforward perturbation expansion in small $\lambda$ to solve the variational problem order by order.
 This gives a systematic approach for the cumulants of the current.
-Similar perturbation expansion has been used for statistics of current \cite{krapivsky_fluctuations_2012} and activity \cite{KrapivskyMelting2015} on an infinite line and tracer statistics in single file diffusion \cite{krapivsky_tagged_2015}.
+Similar perturbation expansion has been used for the statistics of current \cite{krapivsky_fluctuations_2012} and activity \cite{KrapivskyMelting2015} on an infinite line and tracer statistics in single file diffusion \cite{Krapivsky2015,Rana_2023}.